During our delightful home church (Lottie conducted the meeting),

 Sometimes it happens.

-Our discussion was how we can renew the faith of our testimonies
+Our discussion was about how we can renew the faith in our testimonies

 because maybe we've forgotten the goodness of the Lord